jaredh159/tailwind-react-native-classnames/readme.md

 If you're using device-context prefixes (like `dark:`, and `md:`), _memoized_ components can cause problems by preventing re-renders when the color scheme or window size changes.
-You may not be memoizing explicitly yourself as many third-party librarys (like `react-navigation`) memoizes its own components.
+You may not be memoizing explicitly yourself as many third-party libraries (like `react-navigation`) memoizes their own components.

 In order to help with this problem, `twrnc` exposes a `.memoBuster` property on the `tw` object.
 This string property is meant to passed as a `key` prop to break memoization